 9. Keep Clocks Where You Can See Them

-10. Estimate Time It Will Take for Specific Tasks, then Double It
+10. Estimate the Time It Will Take for Specific Tasks, then Double It

 Being “blind” to the passage of time, it’s difficult to know just how long a specific task is going to take.
-One of the best solutions is to estimate the time you think the task will take, and then double (or even triple) that time, making the window for you to complete the task that much more achievable.
-This will help you determine once and for all exactly how much time a particular task will take, making it easier to plan in the future.
+One of the best solutions is to estimate the time you think the task will take and then double (or even triple) that time, making the window for you to complete the task that much more achievable.
+This will make it easier to plan in the future, and keep you from feeling that sense of anxiety or urgency.

 11. Use Sticky Notes, Everywhere